 - Each Board member having school-aged children shall have them enrolled at RCS unless RCS does not provide an appropriate program.

 Do you want to attend a board meeting?

-Typically, board meetings are held the fourth Tuesday of each month.
-You are welcome to attend the devotions which start at 6:00 and/or the business part of the meeting which starts at 6:30.
+Typically, board meetings are held the third Tuesday of each month at 6:30pm and are open to everyone unless meeting in “executive session”.
 Any member of the Rhema family is encouraged to attend and find out how God is blessing this school.
-If you wish to address the Board, please contact us so you can be put on the agenda.
-There are times that the agenda is very tight and without prior knowledge of your coming to address the Board, we may not be able to allocate enough time to have you speak.
+If you wish to address the Board, please contact us at least a week before the meeting so you can be put on the agenda.
+There are times when the agenda is very tight and without prior knowledge of your desire to address the Board, we may not be able to allocate enough time for you to speak